ilya-zlobintsev/LACT/README.md

 Debian-based or Fedora systems) this includes the default user, so you do not need to configure this.

+This is not needed if you are using the Flatpak, the flatpak service setup handles permissions.

 However, some systems may have different user configuration.
 In particular, this has been reported to be a problem on OpenSUSE.